charpagne/slipAnalysis/README.md

   - compute all Schmid factors, plot and save them
   - compute all plane traces, plot and save them
-  - compute all opening angles in the reference frame of the slip band, and save them Download both files and change the path to your grain file.
-You can also change the heading and infer directly your Euler angles.
+  - compute all opening angles in the reference frame of the slip band, and save them
 Conventions: loading direction = horizontal (message me if you'd like me to make it a parameter of the code) Euler angles = Bunge's convention (angles are all in degrees, though there's a function in crystallography.py you can change to convert them if needed, message me if you'd like this to be a parameter in the code)

+## How to
+Download both files and change the path to your grain file.
+You want to edit the analyzeGrain.py file only:
+  1/ pick your lattice
+  2/ pick your grain # of interest
+  3/ hit 'run'
+nb: You can also change the heading and infer directly your Euler angles.

 ## Example
 Here's an example of the code's output, for a grain of Euler angles (194.3,83.2,68.1) in a BCC lattice, grain '48' in 'grainFile2.txt'